 (6) Notice or Subpoena Directed to an Organization.
 In its notice or subpoena, a party may name as the deponent a public or private corporation, a partnership, an association, a governmental agency, or other entity and must describe with reasonable particularity the matters for examination.
-The named organization must then designate one or more officers, directors, or managing agents, or designate other persons who consent to testify on its behalf; and it may set out the matters on which each person designated will testify.
-A subpoena must advise a nonparty organization of its duty to make this designation.
+The named organization must designate one or more officers, directors, or managing agents, or designate other persons who consent to testify on its behalf; and it may set out the matters on which each person designated will testify.
+Before or promptly after the notice or subpoena is served, the serving party and the organization must confer in good faith about the matters for examination.
+A subpoena must advise a nonparty organization of its duty to confer with the serving party and to designate each person who will testify.
 The persons designated must testify about information known or reasonably available to the organization.
-Rule 30(b)(6) does not preclude a deposition by any other procedure allowed by these rules.

-(c) EXAMINATION AND CROSS-EXAMINATION; RECORD OF THE EXAMINATION; OBJECTIONS; WRITTEN QUESTIONS.
+Rule 30(b)(6) does not preclude a deposition by any other procedure allowed by these rules. (c) EXAMINATION AND CROSS-EXAMINATION; RECORD OF THE EXAMINATION; OBJECTIONS; WRITTEN QUESTIONS.